OUR MISSION

 TRANSFORMATIVE JUSTICE

-We believe in transformative, restorative, and reparatory justice as radical, effective, and humanitarian feminist methods to healing and restoring ourselves and our communities from violence.
+We believe in transformative, restorative, and reparatory justice as ethical and more radical feminist methods to healing and restoring ourselves and our communities from violence.
 We also believe in environmental justice as a core feminist principle that must inform our work if we want to reverse the effects of the climate crisis that has severe and gendered impacts on small islands.

-Intersect is committed to centering the experiences and needs of the most marginalized among us, including queer, trans, and non-binary people and those with disabilities who are Black, Indigenous, and identify as people of colour.
-We are here to re-imagine a world where Caribbean women, men, and non-binary people are free to live and love in societies where they are cared for and cherished.
+Intersect is committed to political education, wellness and healing justice, creative writing, critique, the arts, and Queeribbean liberation.
+We are here to re-imagine a world where Caribbean women, men, and gender expansive people are free to live and love in societies where they are cared for and cherished.

 BECOME A CONTRIBUTOR